-- Turning Voice Mute on or off via the preprogrammed Voice Mute button: - a) To turn the feature off or on, press the preprogrammed Voice Mute button. - Turning Voice Mute on or off via the radio menu: - a) Press the Menu Select button directly below VMut.
+- Turning Voice Mute off or on via the preprogrammed Voice Mute button: - a) To turn the feature off or on, press the preprogrammed Voice Mute button. - Turning Voice Mute on or off via the radio menu: - a) Press the Menu Select button directly below VMut.